Identity Cloud

 • You promote it to staging or production when you are ready.

-ForgeRock can roll back static configuration for you.
-Configuration data is maintained in Git repositories within your environment.
-So, configuration data can be restored as a whole to previous settings.
+Static configuration is maintained in Git repositories within each of your environments.
+So, configuration can be restored as a whole to previous settings.

-Dynamic configuration is not altered when rolling back in this way.
+Dynamic configuration is not altered when reverting static configuration.
 Users, applications, and access policies remain as they are.

 How long does the promotion process take?